kdbeall/kdbeall.github.io/_posts/2020-02-25-Future-RISC-CISC.md

 Initially, it might seem that the CISC philosophy is dead.
 On the contrary, CISC is more relevant than ever because of the slowdown of Moore's law.
 There are only three major companies Intel, TSMC, Samsung left at the bleeding-edge of semiconductor manufacturing, and [we're not prepared for the end of Moore's law](https://www.technologyreview.com/s/615226/were-not-prepared-for-the-end-of-moores-law/).
 Titans such as [Global Foundries](https://www.anandtech.com/show/13277/globalfoundries-stops-all-7nm-development) are reducing their investment in bleeding-edge technolgies.
-With that in mind, we can't rely on steady improvements to general purpose improvements.
-Instead, hardware will grow more complex to support developer needs.
-However, what happens when hardware functionality is added?
+With that in mind, we can't rely on steady improvements to general purpose computing.
+Instead, hardware will grow more complex to support specialized developer needs.
+However, what happens when specialized hardware functionality is added?
 It's not trivial to deprecate hardware functionality.
 This leads further questioning.
 Will we have huge and bloated instruction sets?
 It's not hard to imagine an ISA that has upwards of 5k instructions.
+Hence, I feel we need to reinvestigate the CISC philosophy to make hardware complexity manageable.

 ### Examples of Current Complexity